TEAMuP-dev/pyharp/README.md

 GUI elements corresponding to these labels will appear on the respective output tracks after processing in HARP.

 # Hosting Endpoints
 Automatically generated Gradio endpoints are only available for a maximum of 72 hours.
 If you'd like to keep an endpoint active and share it with other users, you can use [HuggingFace Spaces](https://huggingface.co/docs/hub/spaces-overview) (similar hosting services are also available) to host your PyHARP app indefinitely.
-If you already have your own GPU machine, you can instead host the app there and reach it from HARP over an [SSH tunnel](#self-hosted-gpu-endpoints).
+If you already have your own GPU machine, you can instead host the app there and reach it from HARP over an [SSH tunnel](#self-hosted-endpoints).

-## Gradio Endpoints
+## Gradio Spaces
 This is the most convenient solution for hosting a PyHARP app.
 If you are a Hugging Face PRO subscriber, you can use [ZeroGPU](https://huggingface.co/docs/hub/spaces-zerogpu) to dynamically allocate GPU resources according to user requests without any additional charges.
 Non-PRO users can select from CPU environments or paid GPU options.

 1. Create a new [HuggingFace Space](https://huggingface.co/new-space).